IMPORTANT INFORMATION FOR STUDENT ATHLETES

 - Any student athlete who has a question or is unsure about their responsibilities or eligibility should see their coach or the Athletic Director immediately.

 NOTE: The above eligibility rules are not complete.
 There are some exceptions and additions that may apply in certain situations.
-Please contact the Athletic Director if you have any questions, at the number below.
+Please contact the Athletic Department if you have any questions.

 (518) 832-7746 (FAX)